 Although the Indians' 2019 roster will look different than 2018's model—as Michael Brantley, Yan Gomes, Andrew Miller, Cody Allen and more depart —the team's continued strength will be its nearly unhittable rotation of starting pitchers.
 Two-time Cy Young winner Corey Kluber leads the pack and he and fellow aces Trevor Bauer and Carlos Carrasco are all expected to be Cy Young contenders again this year.
 Add to that Mike Clevinger and Shane Bieber (11-5 as a rookie), two of the best young right-handers in the game, and you have the makings of a historically great staff.

 Sure, the roster has seen turnover but that means additions, too.
-Infielder Hanley Ramirez and Outfielder Carlos Gonzalez, both three-time All-Stars, will look to come in and add veteran help to stabilize the Indians’ lineup.
+Tribe fans have been waiting to see top prospect Oscar Mercado for some time now and with his recent call-up, the young outfielder gets to show the Progressive Field faithful what he's got.
 2019 also sees the return of fan-favorite Carlos Santana – “Slamtana” to his friends – one of the heroes of our 2016 World Series run.